rdwatters/wattersio/content/rightpoint.md

 removecomments: true
 ---

-Chris,
+Chris, Kimberly, Gabe, and Evan,

-Thanks so much for taking time out of your busy schedule to speak with me today.
-I've mapped a small selection of samples to the list of responsibilities from the [job description for the senior content strategist position][jobdescription].
-I greatly look forward to further conversations on this position, your team, and Rightpoint.
+I've mapped a small selection of samples to the list of responsibilities from the job description for the senior content strategist position.
+I'm looking forward to meeting with all of you on Wednesday and continuing the conversation I started with Chris on Monday.

 &mdash; Ryan

+P.S.
+Please regard the visual styling of this page as homage rather than infringement of 6.4 of your Terms of Use. :wink:

 ## Responsibilities
+<a href="https://www.linkedin.com/jobs/view/343546058/" class="see-original" target="_blank" title="See the original job description on LinkedIn.">See Original</a>

 > Leading and/or participating in stakeholder and customer interviews to understand the business needs and users’ wants.

 My responsibilities as the Editor of AAP.org included consultations with dozens of stakeholders across multiple business units.
-My current position as Digital Content Manager at the College of American Pathologists includes initial consultations with stakeholders as well, including highly engaged CAP members.
-You can see an example of the [core modeling worksheet](/samples/core-modeling.pdf) I've used in both positions.
+My current position as Digital Content Manager at the College of American Pathologists includes initial consultations with stakeholders as well, including highly engaged CAP members during semi-annual meetings across the country.
+You can see an example of the [core modeling worksheet](/samples/core-modeling.pdf) I've used in both positions during strategic kickoffs.

 > Lead or support information architecture development; define content types to support content management system build; map content to the new site architecture and identify content gaps